The Fancy Dress Party

 ‘Just look at him, Ali, having a good scratch, just like all the other chimps,’ their mum laughed.

-It wasn’t far to Abbie’s house, which was out on the other side of the estate, and, as they walked there, Charlie helped push Ali in her buggy.
+It wasn’t far to Abbie’s house, which was out on the other side of the estate, and, as they walked there, Sam helped push Ali in her buggy.
 Some of the neighbours stared, of course.
 They weren’t used to seeing a chimpanzee pushing a little girl in a buggy in Grasmere Road.

-The fancy dress party was already in full uproar when they arrived, as up and down the stairs robots chased ghosts, while in the garden Abbie, dressed as a pirate, with a plastic hook and a patch over one eye, was looking for buried treasure.
+The fancy-dress party was already in full uproar when they arrived, as up and down the stairs robots chased ghosts, while in the garden Abbie, dressed as a pirate, with a plastic hook and a patch over one eye, was looking for buried treasure.

 ‘In that case, you can be my pet monkey,’ Abbie laughed.
 ‘All pirates have pet monkeys.’

-Soon, however, Charlie began to realise that it wasn’t all fun being in a chimpanzee-suit.
+Soon, however, Sam began to realise that it wasn’t all fun being in a chimpanzee-suit.
 Because, although he could hear through his chimpanzee ears, the sewn-up lips meant he couldn’t answer when anyone spoke to him.

 ‘I know what it’s like to be dumb now, or to be foreign and unable to speak the language,’ he thought.

-So, as soon as Abbie had blown out the candles on her birthday cake and the other children were busy eating it, Charlie went back outside to explore.
+So, as soon as Abbie had blown out the candles on her birthday cake and the other children were busy eating it, Sam went back outside to explore.
 Abbie’s garden was much bigger than his own on the estate.

 ‘It’s all very well being a chimpanzee for a day,’ he thought as he made his way into the bushes at the end of the long lawn, ‘but a mouth that opens would have been very useful, too.’